(Photo by Universal Studios)

 Johansson got her first starring role at 12-years-old in the dark road comedy Manny & Lo, and it was only four years later she got the indie cred double whammy with Ghost World and The Man Who Wasn’t There.
 Lost in Translation, Sofia Coppola’s melancholic drama of drifting romantic souls, made her a household name.
 Next came a brief stint as Woody Allen’s muse in Match Point, Vicky Cristina Barcelona, and Scoop.

-Johansson joined the MCU as Black Widow in Iron Man 2, and has been a steady participant since, leading into Avengers: Endgame.
-But she ain’t even close to being done yet, unlike some of her co-stars: A Black Widow spin-off is her return and likely farewell to the MCU.
-Take a look at every Scarlett Johansson movie ranked by Tomatometer!
+Johansson joined the MCU as Black Widow in Iron Man 2, and has been a steady participant since, leading into Avengers: Endgame and side story Black Widow.
+She also received critical acclaim recently for Jojo Rabbit and Marriage Story.
+Take a look at every Scarlett Johansson movie ranked by Tomatometer! —Alex Vo

 Adjusted Score: 18362%